 Village priest Birendra Samantray takes a walk in his lentil farm with granddaughter Haripriya.
 In March 2012, hearing a petition filed by Birendra, the country’s apex National Green Tribunal suspended the environmental clearance given by the government to POSCO, and ordered a review, whose findings are still not out.
 “That suspension finally gave us some happiness,” said Samantray.
 “But our hopes were clearly misplaced given the ferocity with which authorities are now back to acquiring land for a project, even when it lacks green clearance and has no clear provisions of where it will source its iron ore and water from.”

-The grieving Hemlata Sahu shows a voter ID card of her son Narhari Sahu, 52 who was killed along with 2 other protesters in an evening bomb blast in the village on 2nd March.
+The grieving Hemlata Sahu shows a voter ID card of her son Narhari Sahu, 52 who was killed along with two other protesters in an evening bomb blast in the village on March 2.
 Hemlata alleges that her son was attacked because he was at the forefront of the protest movement, and the bombing is not being fairly investigated by local authorities.
 “Despite numerous calls, the police did not arrive at the scene till the next morning.
-When my daughter-in-law went to register a First Information Report, the police station turned us away and refused to file our complaint.
+When my daughter-in-law went to register an FIR [first information report], the police station turned us away and refused to file our complaint.
 They have not even bothered to take the statement of the sole survivor of the blast (he is now in a hospital recovering from injuries).
 My son has paid the price of opposing the project with death.”

 Shanti Das has over 30 cases in her name, and sports a broken little finger from injuries sustained from during a lathi charge.
 She says she feels humiliated by the government’s attempts to carry out land acquisition despite intense opposition from the village.
 “Can we just stand and watch while our vines are broken and our sources of income destroyed?”

-Former school teacher Manorama Khatua, 29 heads the women’s wing of the anti-POSCO protest movement.
+Former school teacher Manorama Khatua, 29, heads the women’s arm of the anti-POSCO protest movement.
 She has 27 criminal cases registered against her, and says she has not left Dhinkia in six years, fearing arrest and imprisonment by the police.
-“When I close my eyes I relive the scenes of police lathis on our bodies and chilli smoke (tear gas) in our eyes.
+“When I close my eyes I relive the scenes of police lathis on our bodies and chilli smoke [tear gas] in our eyes.
 But our resolve is unbroken.”

-This story originally appeared in Mint on April 5, 2013 and can be accessed here.
+This story was originally published in 'Mint' on April 5, 2013, and can be accessed here.